 About me

 I grew up in Athens, Greece where I studied Physics at the National and Kapodistrian University of Athens (NKUA) and obtained my MSc in Astrophysics at the same institution.
 Fascinated by the physical processes and mechanisms that underlie galaxy formation and evolution combined with a genuine passion for coding, I ventured to Germany, where I earned my PhD in Astronomy from the Max Planck Institute of Astrophysics (MPA) and the Ludwig Maximilian University of Munich (LMU).
-My research interests center on the study of the turbulent multi-phase interstellar medium (ISM), focusing on its physical and chemical properties, and the role it plays in regulating star formation and driving galaxy evolution.

 As a scientist, I strive to contribute to the advancement of knowledge and the pursuit of innovative applications, while bridging the gap between fundamental research and technological development.
 Beyond research, I am actively involved in volunteering and public outreach initiatives, working to make science accessible to diverse audiences and to inspire engagement and inclusivity in STEM.